evenlyio/TZStackView/README.md

 Run `carthage` to build the framework and drag the built `TZStackView.framework` into your Xcode project.

 ### Drag files directly into your project
-Alternatively (when you do want to support iOS 7) drag in the following classes from the *Example* folder directly into your *Xcode* project
+Alternatively drag in the following classes from the *Example* folder directly into your *Xcode* project
   * `TZStackView`
   * `TZSpacerView`
   * `TZStackViewAlignment`